 Probably a welcome turn of things for Pakatan Rakyat so early in 2012:-

 Malaysian opposition leader Anwar Ibrahim has been acquitted of sodomy after a two-year trial.
-Judge Zabidin Mohamad Diah said DNA evidence submitted by the prosecution was unreliable and discharged the case.

 Personally, the final outcome was kind of disappointing though – it would have been nice if the opposition had denied the two-third majority and put the ruling Government under a microscope but still it was a good run for the oppositions.